Preventing Water Pollution

 Regretfully, Gulf states do not always establish protective standards.
 In a report released by Healthy Gulf in 2009, entitled Clean Up Your Act!
 A Gulf State Report Card, we examined each Gulf state's water quality policies.
-The report grades the Gulf States on issues such as water quality standards, policies to prevent Dead Zone-causing pollution, public health protection and citizen participation in the policy-making process.
+The report grades the Gulf States on issues such as water quality standards, policies to prevent Dead Zone-causing pollution, public health protection, and citizen participation in the policy-making process.
 Florida, Alabama, Mississippi, Louisiana, and Texas earned an average of a D+ for their implementation of the Clean Water Act.
-Since the release of this report, some states have begun improving these standards, but they all have a long way to go.
+Since the release of this report, some states have improved these standards, but they all have a long way to go.

 Preventing Sewage and Industrial Pollution

 Under the Clean Water Act, all pollution discharges from discrete sources (i.e., a point-source, a pipe) need a permit.
 In the Gulf region, the EPA delegated the authority to issue permits to the states.
 These permits should protect state waters and the Gulf.
 This is not always the case.